amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 - See tutorial and Singularity documentation for descriptions.

 #%setup
-- Commands to be run on host after base conatiner base os is running
+- Commands to be run on host after the base container is running
 - Care should be taken as these command are run on host with root rights
+  - Check especially if you got the definition file from the net
 - Rarely needed and should be avoided

 #%files